 User inputs may be made locally by switches, occupancy sensors, photocells, centrally at central processing units via software programmes, or remotely by smartphone / online app.
 The system may also accept signals from other building systems, such as fire alarms.

-The system allows the building manager to have centralised control of all of the circuits in a building from a single user interface or ‘app’.
+The system allows the building manager to have centralised control of all of the circuits in a building from a single user interface or app.
 The ability to control multiple light sources allows complex ‘scenes’ to be created across the building.
-An obvious scene is “All Off” in which every light in the building is turned off in response to one input.
-Or the offices on a single floor could be put into “evening mode”, or all lights in the building could be turned on at the start of the working day.
+An obvious scene is “all off” in which every light in the building is turned off in response to one input.
+The offices on a single floor could be put into “evening mode”, or all lights in the building could be turned on at the start of the working day.

 The system can cover lighting alone, or it can extend to some combination of lighting, security, windows, blinds, temperature controls, sound systems and other applications, and can also interface with the alarm system.
 The technology makes the building much easier to manage, and should also result in significant energy savings.